vxnuaj/PERSONAL/NEOCORTEX/Neurons/Deep-Learning/Linear-Regression.md

-## Linear Regression

-Linear regresion is a statistical method used to model the line of best fit amongst existing datapoints, to predict a next point, at least as accurate as a linear model can.
+Linear regression is a statistical method used to model the line of best fit amongst existing datapoints, to predict a next point, at least as accurate as a linear model can.

 The line of best fit is modeled using $y = mx + b$ (think 6th/7th grade algebra), where
 - $m$ is the slope